spottedduck/tactilemap/README.md

 Click OK
 File > export > export as .STL

-# Create 3D printable model in Autodesk Fusion 360
+# Create 3D printable model
+In Autodesk's Fusion 360.
+You can use Blender or your preferred 3D modeling software.
 ## Base
 Orient your view so that the XY plane faces you